-Guardian Baseball is focused on giving back to others through charity, fundraising and donations.
+Guardian Baseball is focused on giving back to the community through charity, fundraising and donations.

 At Guardian Baseball, we know this boils down to one thing: love.
 No matter where you come from, who you are or what you believe in, the love of the game brings us all together.

-Since our founding in 2017, helping reflect the love of baseball through charity work and fundraising has been a top priority for Guardian Baseball.
+Since our founding in 2017, helping grow the love of baseball and softball through charity work and fundraising has been a top priority for Guardian Baseball.

 These efforts include: